Did you know that bed bugs can climb on walls to avoid even the bed bug traps?

 - Sturdy and won't crack under the weight of you and your bed

-- Can be placed underneath furniture on carpet without breaking
+- Can be placed underneath furniture or on carpet without breaking

 - Can fit under the posts of your bed